LOAD Informed Consent

 Therefore, LOAD is looking for families with living siblings with Alzheimer’s disease.
 These family members will need to provide a blood sample and medical records.

-In order to determine if you are eligible for the NIA-LOAD study, you will need to complete a few simple steps.
+In order to determine if you are eligible for the NIA-AD FBS study, you will need to complete a few simple steps.